History of the Opera web browser

 The history of the Opera web browser began in 1994 when it was started as a research project at Telenor, the largest Norwegian telecommunications company.
 In 1995, the project branched out into a separate company named Opera Software ASA, with the first publicly available version released in 1996.
-Opera has undergone extensive changes and improvements, and introduced notable features such as Speed Dial.
+Opera has undergone extensive changes and improvements, and introduced notable features such as Speed Dial and the Sidebar.

 Until version 2.0, the Opera browser was called MultiTorg Opera (version 1.0) and had only a limited internal release—although it was demonstrated publicly at the Third International WWW Conference in April 1995.
 It was known for its multiple document interface (MDI) and 'hotlist' (sidebar), which made browsing several pages at once much easier, as well as being the first browser to completely focus on adhering to the W3C standards.

 In February 2013, Opera Software announced that their in-house rendering engine, Presto, would be phased out in favour of WebKit.
 Opera 15 saw the browser being fully rewritten, with this and subsequent releases being based on Blink and Chromium.

-Elektra versions
+Original versions

 Version 2

 Version 2.0, the first public release of Opera, was released as shareware in 1996.

 Due to popular demand, Opera Software showed interest in programming its browser for alternative operating systems such as Apple Macintosh, QNX and BeOS.
-On October 10, 1997, they launched "Project Magic", an effort to determine who would be willing to purchase a copy of their browser in their native OS, and to properly distribute funds to develop or outsource for such operating systems.
+On October 10, 1997, they launched "Project Magic", an effort to measure user interest in the development of new Opera releases for other operating systems, in order to fund the development of a new version appropriately.
 On November 30, 1997 they closed voting for which operating system to develop with.
 Project Magic then became a news column for updates for alternative operating systems until version 4.